interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 ======================  ==========  =======================================================
 Parameter               Type        Description
 ======================  ==========  =======================================================
-``vault``               Account     The BTC Parachain address of the Vault responsible for this commit request.
+``vault``               Account     The BTC Parachain address of the vault responsible for this commit request.
 ``opentime``            u256        Block height of opening the request.
 ``griefingCollateral``  DOT         Collateral provided by a user.
 ``amount``              PolkaBTC    Amount of PolkaBTC to be issued.